 Bernard Bresslaw

-Some of Bernard Bresslaw's most popular tracks include Mad Passionate Love, You Need Feet, Mad, Passionate Love, I Only Arsked, Mad Pasionate Love.
-Listen to these songs and discover more from their extensive catalog.
+Bernard Bresslaw's most-played tracks include Mad Passionate Love, You Need Feet, Mad, Passionate Love, I Only Arsked, Mad Pasionate Love.
+Listen to these songs and explore more from their catalog on this page.

 Bernard Bresslaw was born into a Jewish family in Stepney, London, on 25 February 1934 and died 11 June 1993.
 He was an actor, comedian and poet.
-His first film was an uncredited appearance in the...
+His first film was an uncredited appearance in the 1954 The Men of Sherwood Forest and several more s...
 Read the full biography on this page.

-You can find Bernard Bresslaw vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Bernard Bresslaw vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow Bernard Bresslaw